-The register 'tool' is also available to improve control other components of the cardiovascular disease cluster such as hypertension, renal disease (CKD), heart failure; atrial fibrillation.
-For each good control information is locally available on an ongoing basis, and strategically on a regular basis ((Primary Care CVD Leadership Forum, 2016).
+The register 'tool' is also available to understand where improvements in control over other components of the cardiovascular disease cluster can be achieved such as hypertension, renal disease (CKD), heart failure; atrial fibrillation.
+For each good control information is locally available on an ongoing basis, and strategically on a regular basis (Primary Care CVD Leadership Forum, 2016).